joeldmyers/react-review-2019/README.md

 Portals allow us to add something to a different div than the main div where the main app is being injected (e.g., for a modal).

 At Netflix, they used this for the video player.

+### Code splitting

+See the app on `feature/code-splitting` - basically, pull in lazy and Suspense from React -

+`import React, { useState, lazy, Suspense } from "react";`

+Generally find heavy points to split application; if you aren't pulling off significant amounts it's a worse UI.